m-housh/swift-validation-builder/Sources/Validations/Documentation.docc/Validators.md

 ## Overview

-The various operators defined as extensions on the ``Validation`` protocol or the ``Validator`` type implement their functionality as classes or structures that extend this enumeration.
+The various operators defined as extensions on the ``Validation`` protocol, the ``Validator`` type, and the ``AsyncValidator`` type, they implement their functionality as classes or structures that extend this enumeration.
 For example the ``Validation/map(_:)-8owqv`` returns a ``Validators/Map`` validation.

+These are generally not interacted with directly, instead use methods on concrete validation types for these to be generated properly for the context.

 ## Topics

 ### Top Level Types

-These are types that you generally don't interact with directly, however they do offer explanation into how to use them and the static methods to create them.

 - ``Validators/AccumulatingValidator``
 - ``Validators/BoolValidator``